Breakingviews - Corona Capital: Pret, Hoteliers and rodeo clowns

 - Bailout consequences

 END OF AN ERA.
-Sandwich chain Pret A Manger, owned by JAB’s Panera Bread, is going through a forced reinvention.
+Sandwich chain Pret A Manger, owned by JAB, is going through a forced reinvention.
 It will cut at least 1,000 jobs and close 30 stores in the UK in an attempt to stop burning 20 million pounds of cash every month.

 With the lockdown and social distancing rules crippling demand from Pret’s traditional mainstay of hurried office workers, Chief Executive Pano Christou is trying to reach new customers by delivering coffee through Amazon.com, or food through delivery service Deliveroo.
 However, for a company built on fast, friendly service, experimenting with a totally different proposition in already competitive markets is risky and will likely require investment.
 Christou’s plan to sell more meals at supermarkets could also undermine Pret’s promise to serve only freshly made food.
 For JAB, which forked out 1.5 billion pounds for the chain in 2018, the new recipe is unlikely to cut the mustard.
 (By Dasha Afanasieva)